heroku/function-migration/README.md

 ## Introduction
 This guide and repo is an example of how Salesforce Functions may be ported to Heroku Apps.

+The contents of this repository are available under the Apache License Version 2.0 license.
+See the LICENSE file for more info.

 ## Heroku
 Heroku is a platform as a service based on a managed container system, with integrated data services and a powerful ecosystem, for deploying and running modern apps.
 The Heroku developer experience is an app-centric approach for